-- 2. carrying out the PACE Protocol according to [6] - 3. to read the Initialization Data if it is not disabled by TSF according to FMT_MTD.1/INI_DIS - 4. to identify themselves by selection of the authentication key - 5. to carry out the Chip Authentication Protocol v.1 according to [8] - 6. to carry out the Terminal Authentication Protocol v.1 according to [8] - 7. none
+FIA_UAU.1/PACE Timing of authentication Hierarchical to: No other components.
+Dependencies: FIA_UID.1 Timing of identification FIA_UAU.1.1/PACE The TSF shall allow 1. to establish the communication channel 2. carrying out the PACE Protocol according to [ICAO_SAC] 3. to read the Initialization Data if it is not disabled by TSF according to FMT_MTD.1/INI_DIS 4. to identify themselves by selection of the authentication key 5. to carry out the Chip Authentication Protocol v.1 according to [BSI_TR-03110-1] 6. to carry out the Terminal Authentication Protocol v.1 according to [BSI_TR-03110-1] 7. to carry out the PACE Chip Authentication Mapping Protocol according to [ICAO_SAC] 8. none on behalf of the user to be performed before the user is authenticated.
 FIA_UAU.1.2/PACE The TSF shall require each user to be successfully authenticated before allowing any other TSF-mediated actions on behalf of that user.

-Note 27: The SFR FIA_UAU.1/PACE in EAC PP covers the definition in PACE PP [9] and extends it by EAC aspect 5.
+Note 31: The SFR FIA\UAU.1/PACE in EAC PP covers the definition in PACE PP [CC\PP-0068-V2] and extends it by EAC aspect 5.
 This extension does not conflict with the strict conformance to PACE PP.

-The TOE shall meet the requirements of "Single-use authentication mechanisms (FIA_UAU.4)" as specified below (Common Criteria Part 2).
+The TOE shall meet the requirements of "Single-use authentication mechanisms (FIA UAU.4)" as specified below (Common Criteria Part 2).

-FIA_UAU.4/PACE Single-use authentication mechanisms - Single-use authentication of the Terminal by the TOE

-Hierarchical to: No other components.
+FIA_UAU.4/PACE Single-use authentication mechanisms - Single-use authentication of the Terminal by the TOE Hierarchical to: No other components.
 Dependencies: No dependencies.

-FIA_UAU.4.1/PACE The TSF shall prevent reuse of authentication data related to

-1. PACE Protocol according to [6],

-2. Authentication Mechanism based on Triple-DES or AES ,

-3. Terminal Authentication Protocol v.1 according to [8].
+FIA_UAU.4.1/PACE The TSF shall prevent reuse of authentication data related to 1.
+PACE Protocol according to [ICAO_SAC], 2.
+Authentication Mechanism based on Triple-DES or AES , 3.
+Terminal Authentication Protocol v.1 according to [BSI_TR-03110-1].

-Note 28: The SFR FIA_UAU.4.1 covers the definition in PACE PP [9] and extends it by the EAC aspect 3.
-This extension does not conflict with the strict conformance to PACE PP. The generation of random numbers (random nonce) used for the authentication protocol (PACE) and Terminal Authentication as required by FIA_UAU.4/PACE is required by FCS_RND.1 from [9].
+Note 32: The SFR FIA\UAU.4.1 covers the definition in PACE PP [CC\PP-0068-V2] and extends it by the EAC aspect 3.
+This extension does not conflict with the strict conformance to PACE PP. The generation of random numbers (random nonce) used for the authentication protocol (PACE) and Terminal Authentication as required by FIA\UAU.4/PACE is required by FCS\RND.1 from [CC\PP-0068-V2].

-Note 29: The authentication mechanisms may use either a challenge freshly and randomly generated by the TOE to prevent reuse of a response generated by a terminal in a successful authentication attempt.
+Note 33: The authentication mechanisms may use either a challenge freshly and randomly generated by the TOE to prevent reuse of a response generated by a terminal in a successful authentication attempt.
 However, the authentication of Personalization Agent may rely on other mechanisms ensuring protection against replay attacks, such as the use of an internal counter as a diversifier.